Frequently Asked Questions

 - select "SVN checkout" option in the context menu, a new window will open

-- enter "https://arcomage.net/svn" into "URL of repository" input field, change "checkout directory" input field to "C:\wamp\www\arcomage"
+- enter "https://arcomage.net/svn" into "URL of repository" input field, change "checkout directory" input field to "C:\wamp\www\arcomage", finish the installation

-- click on the small WAMP server icon with left mouse button in the right bottom part of the screen.
+- launch WAMP server, then look on Windows toolbar on the bottom of your environment screen, click on the small WAMP server icon with left mouse button in the right bottom part of the screen (you may need to click on the "show more" arrow button first).
 A WAMP server menu will appear.
 Move mouse over 'PHP', then 'PHP extensions'.
 If 'php_xsl' extension is not enabled (doesn't have a check) enable it by clicking on it with left mouse button.

-- open 'release/config.php' with a text editor and change username value to 'root'
+- open 'release/config.php' with a text editor and change username value to 'root', be sure of typing the single quotes around root word

 - open a terminal and navigate into project root (to arcomage/release/ directory) and run composer install command